Α-Naphthylthiourea: History

 ANTU was developed to combat infestation of rats in the US city of Baltimore, where the increase in population had overwhelmed the sanitation services, causing huge rat-infested garbage piles.
 Baltimore was also the scene of the discovery of ANTU.
 In 1942 Curt Richter discovered that phenyl thiourea was lethal, yet tasteless to domesticated rats.
 This was interesting because a rat's defense against toxins is primarily its sense of taste.
-However, when Richter started testing the compound in wild rats, it wasn't equally tasteless for them, but had a bitter taste; Richter's lab screened over 200 thiourea compounds to find one equally tasteless and toxic to wild rats.
+However, when Richter started testing the compound in wild rats, it was not equally tasteless for them, but had a bitter taste; Richter's lab screened over 200 thiourea compounds to find one equally tasteless and toxic to wild rats.
 This led to the discovery of ANTU.

 Next Richter set out to test the compound on a large scale.
-He determined rats won't cross streets and therefore city blocks were used as test areas.
+He determined rats will not cross streets and therefore city blocks were used as test areas.
 Local Boy Scouts volunteered to distribute the poison.
 When the first tests returned large amounts of dead rats, the tests were extended to a 200-block area with poor housing.
-The ANTU field trials soon expanded and in 1943 Richter was asked to lead citywide rat control campaign and received funding to replace the Boy Scouts with adult baiters and trappers.
+The ANTU field trials soon expanded and in 1943 Richter was asked to lead citywide rat control campaign and received funding to replace the Scouts with adult baiters and trappers.
 Through a joint effort of the city and volunteers about 8400 city blocks were cleaned from May 1943 to mid-1946.
 After the war ANTU became available to the public, being advertised as a miracle rat killer for households.
 Richter had however advised against the use of ANTU at a small scale, as rats get a 30-day tolerance for ANTU after a non-lethal dose and become able to detect the chemical.
 As the rat population returned, the popularity of ANTU decreased.
 It became clear that more than poisoning alone was needed to get rid of rats.
 The city of Baltimore soon returned to an environmental approach in rat control and ANTU disappeared from the market after a few years.